-1 2 3 Rate the follo owing questio ns using the s cale below. r unavailable a nore often thar = ation, how likely y? is it that Very unlikely Unlikely Neutral Likely Very likely Not sure ure, how likely to/from downt = outside of do wntown Salem, l but travel Very unlikely Unlikely Neutral Likely Very likely Not sure on or a way to - ıl-time bus arriva ne) how likely wo Very unlikely Unlikely Neutral Likely Very likely Not sure - r other shared i y, how likely wo - at could get you o use it? to and from Very unlikely Unlikely Neutral Likely Very likely Not sure
+1 2 3 Rate the follo owing questio ns using the s cale below. were limited o • ation, how likely y? is it that Very unlikely Unlikely Neutral Likely Very likely Not sure ure, how likely to/from downt • outside of do wntown Salem, l but travel Very unlikely Unlikely Neutral Likely Very likely Not sure on or a way to • ıl-time bus arriva ne) how likely w Very unlikely Unlikely Neutral Likely Very likely Not sure as a vanpool or kly and reliably at could get you o use it? to and from Very unlikely Unlikely Neutral Likely Very likely Not sure